-According to the present results the swordfish is clearly overfished in the Alboran Sea.
-It is remarkable the low quality of data reported from the South of Alboran Sea.
-It is remarkable that Orcynopsis unicolor, since 1990 to 2011, is fished in the Southern Alboran Sea, but not in the Northern Alboran Sea.
-Thereby it shows a latitudinal gradient for tunas in the Alboran Seas.
-On the other hand, we found a negative correlation between the landing of bullet tuna from North Alboran Sea and Arctic Oscillation (AO) (r= -0.38; p= 0.046).
+The information about the data reported from southern Alboran Sea is quite poor in terms of quality.
+Furthermore, Orcynopsis unicolor is a fishery in the southern Alboran Sea (from 1990 to 2011) but it isn't a catch in the northern.
+It seems to be a latitudinal gradient for tunas in the Alboran Sea.
+We found a negative correlation between the landings of bullet tuna between the northern Alboran Sea and the Arctic Oscillation (AO) (r= -0.38; p= 0.046).
 According to Ambaum et al. (2001), the AO is an important climatic oscillation of northern hemisphere, closely correlated with NAO.
 This results show the relation between stock of bullet tuna and the climate.

-3. Fisheries activities conducted within open sea of the Alboran Sea
+3. Aquaculture and fisheries activities conducted within open sea of the Alboran Sea